 This recipe has slightly crispy baby potatoes, warm mozzarella melted over chicken topped with cherry tomatoes, fresh basil, olive oil and balsamic.
 It is a delicious, satisfying and healthy meal conveniently cooked in one sheet pan for easy prep and even easier cleanup!

 I LOVE tomatoes because they are versatile, fresh, colorful, tasty and darn good for you!
-Tomatoes have made many appearances in Zested Lemon recipes like this Tomato Spinach Goat Cheese Quiche and this Tomato Garlic Shrimp Pasta.
+Tomatoes have made many appearances in Zested Lemon recipes like Tomato Spinach Goat Cheese Quiche, Roasted Tomato Soup, and Tomato Garlic Shrimp Pasta.
 Lately Roasted Cherry Tomatoes have been my go-to snack.

 People go nuts for one-pan meals like one-pot spaghetti, one-pan fajitas and one-pan salmon dinner.
 What’s not to love about a meal that is healthy, satisfying, prepared quickly and done so in the convenience of a single pan or pot?!
 So, we thought we’d keep the one-pan/pot recipes coming!
 Also, roasting things in the oven is easy peasy because it takes the guesswork out of trying to determine when foods are done cooking like when cooking on the stove or grill.
 Just preheat the oven, set the timer and relax until the buzzer goes off.
 Can I get a fist pump?!